Academy Leadership Team

 She graduated in 2001 with a BA Hons in Humanities (Geography, Sociology and Politics) and began her teaching career as a Teacher of Geography at the de Ferrers Academy in 2002.
 She held positions of responsibility within Citizenship and Outdoor Education before joining the KS5 pastoral team.

 David Griffiths joined The de Ferrers Academy in January 2010 as a Newly Qualified Drama Teacher and has had numerous roles within the Academy since then.
 He has been Reading and Communication Coordinator and Extended Project Qualification (EPQ) Coordinator, but has always had a passion for supporting students with Special Educational Needs and Disabilities (SEND).

 David became the Academy's SENDCO in September 2017 and oversees the provision for all students on the SEND Register.
-In August 2019, David completed his Certificate of Competence in Educational Testing (CCET) and Examination Access Arrangements and is currently studying for the National Award in Special Educational Needs Coordinators (NASENCo).
+In August 2019, David completed his Certificate of Competence in Educational Testing (CCET) and Examination Access Arrangements and recently completed the National Award in Special Educational Needs Coordinators (NASENCo).
 David is also a registered member of the British Psychological Society (BPS).
 David works with the Academy's ‘Quality of Education’ team with a focus on driving standards for SEND students and line managing Alternatiove Curriculum, EAL and Anti-Racism.
 David is also a member of the Academy's Safeguarding team and is Level 4 trained.
 Furthermore, David has responsibility for transition across the academy including Key Stage 2 to 3.